 The Victorian English spelling popular at the time was Adowa; in Italian, it was Adua.

 All page numbers, unless otherwise noted, are from Raymond Jonas's book The Battle of Adwa: African Victory in the Age of Empire.
-All the information comes from this book.
+All the information presented here comes from this book.

-The Italian defeat at Dogali became a rallying cry for them.
+The Italians turned their defeat at Dogali into a rallying cry.
 On Jan.
-25, 1887, the Italians defeated the Ethiopians at Sahati, but the next day, five thousand Ethiopians confronted a force of only "540 Italians and fifty native soldiers".
+25, 1887, they defeated the Ethiopians at Sahati, but the next day, five thousand Ethiopians confronted a force of only "540 Italians and fifty native soldiers."
 Only 80 of the Italians survived.
 The five hundred dead were lionized back in Italy, where they were referred to as the cinquecento.
 Their names were inscribed under an obelisk that had been brought back in ancient times from Egypt to Rome.
 The designer's "inspired choice" of the obelisk "suggested continuity between old Rome and a new Rome being born," Jonas wrote.
 Today the square is still known as Piazza dei Cinquecento.
 Italy used the defeat to drum up support for increasing their military conquests in Ethiopia. (pp. 40, 42)

 In late 1895, Menelik began moving soldiers north of Addis Ababa.
 The volunteer Ethiopian soldiers were fed by the villages they happened to pass through, and they were paid only in terms of what they could strip from dead bodies.
 This included cash, weapons, and things of symbolic value.
 Eventually, on March 1, 1896, they met and defeated the Italians at the Battle of Adwa.

 The Italians were fighting with the assistance of askari — local Ethiopian mercenaries, who, for their own independent reasons, preferred to work for the Italians.